History of autism: Non-ABA treatment and support

 The "developmental, individual-difference, relationship-based model" (DIR) of autism diagnosis and treatment was developed by American psychiatrist Stanley Greenspan in 1979.
 This was later further developed into the Floortime program.

 Various deep touch pressure techniques were in common use with autistic people by American occupational therapists by 1980.

 In a February 1981 publication, Lorna Wing noted that although she believed there was currently no treatment for autism, "handicaps can be diminished by appropriate management and education" and that "techniques of behaviour modification used with autistic children can possibly be helpful if applied with sensitivity".

 The LEAP (Learning Experiences - An Alternative Program for Preschoolers and Parents) curriculum model was developed by American psychologist Phillip Strain of the University of Pittsburgh in 1981.
 The first paper explaining it was published in 1984.
 The program has autistic and non-autistic pre-schoolers share a classroom, with the latter assisting the former.
 It is considered a more-cognitive rather than a more-behaviourist form of teaching.
 It is also considered one of the best researched forms of training for autistic pre-schoolers.

 The Picture Exchange Communication System (PECS) was developed in 1985 at the Delaware Autism Program by Andy Bondy and Lori Frost.
 It is a communication teaching method for people with limited speech.

 In the late 1980s, the field of Developmental Education developed at the Sturt campus of SACAE in Adelaide, Australia.
 It brought together the concept of "normalisation" from the social model of disability with ideas from ABA.
 Developmental Education aims to teach life skills to disabled people who need them.
 The Autism CRC believes practitioners may be of help to autistic children and their families.

+The first consumer noise-cancelling headphones were released by Japanese electronics company Sony in 1992.
+This kind of headphone can help autistic people avoid sensory overload.

+Leadership of the TEACCH Autism Program passed from Eric Schopler to American psychologist Gary Mesibov in 1992.
+(Mesibov subsequently also succeeded Schopler as editor of the Journal of Autism and Developmental Disorders from 1997 to 2007.)

 Social skill teaching method, Social Stories, began its development in 1989 by American teacher Carol Gray.
 She published her first paper on it in April 1993, also publishing the first book about it that year.
 A survey of Ontario autism support workers in 2011 found that 58% had support programs influenced by her.

+The first International Conference on Autism was held in Toronto, Canada, in July 1993.
+It was organised by the Autism Society of America and Autism Society Canada.
+2300 delegates from 47 countries attended.